Alternative treatment for hearing loss

 Due to their anti-inflammatory and immune suppressive functions, glucocorticoids (steroids) have traditionally been used for suspected cases of inner ear inflammation – called immune mediated inner ear disease.
 Glucocorticoid treatment affects many areas of the body, and alters the feedback loop that naturally regulates the levels of glucocorticoids that result in homeostasis.
 For example, glucocorticoid ear drops greatly decrease natural levels of cortisol and in some people it may take a year for normal levels to return.

-The status quo has been shaken in recent years due mainly to the work of two researchers in the U.S.: Dennis Trune of the Oregon Health & Science University and Robert Frisina of Rochester Institute of Technology.
+The status quo has been shaken in recent years due mainly to the work of two researchers in the U.S.: Dennis Trune of the Oregon Health & Science University and Robert Frisina of the University of South Florida.
 In a 2012 review of corticosteroid treatment for hearing loss and balance disorders, Trune & Canlon indicate that there are a number of misconceptions regarding the use of steroids.
 Efficacy of steroid use is equivocal, due to the complicated nature of hearing problems, small sample sizes, spontaneous recovery and little information about the underlying cause of the hearing and vestibular problem.
-Other studies have questioned the anti-inflammatory and immune suppressive role of steroids to treat hearing and balance problems, and indicate that the mechanism of action may actually be sodium ion transport (Trune et al., 2000).
+Other studies have questioned the anti-inflammatory and immune suppression role of steroids to treat hearing and balance problems, and indicate that the mechanism of action may actually be sodium ion transport (Trune et al., 2000).

 Aldosterone and hearing